 33% of the content in Proteina cheese is composed of protein.
 This means for a serving of 30g (a 3cm cube) there is 10g of protein.
 In a 100g serving, there is 33g

 As a comparison, cheddar cheese has 25g of protein per 100g (23% less), and has much higher amounts of calories/fat

-There are no added ingredients to increase protein, just an improvement in how the cheese is made
+There are no added ingredients to increase protein content, just an improvement in how the cheese is made.

-The main difference is Proteina cheese is it’s made from skim milk, which eliminates most of the fat while maintaining protein levels.
+The main difference is PROTEINA is made from organic skim milk, which eliminates most of the fat while maintaining protein levels.

 Fermentation further reduces carbohydrate levels, increasing the overall protein content.